Skip to main content Skip to footer

 Date Weekday Community Location Hours Notes

-July 19 Friday Clinton HPPH Clinton site 2-4:30PM Ages 11 and under
+November 6 Wednesday Clinton HPPH Clinton site 12-6PM Ages 11 and under

-Before, during and after your appointment
+Before, during and after a vaccine appointment

-• If possible, please complete the COVID-19 Vaccination Client Information Sheet (consent form) in advance and bring it with you to your appointment.
+• If possible, please complete the COVID-19 Vaccination Client Information Sheet (consent form) in advance and bring it with you to the appointment.
 There will also be copies available for you to fill out at the clinic.

 • Wear a short-sleeved or loose-fitting shirt